ThetaDev/HADocsOpenData/README.md

 - All "objects" are enclosed in curly bracets {}
 - List are enclosed in square bracets []
 - All objects consist of key-value-pairs like this: "key" : "value",
+- Numbers (double) will be shown without """, like this: "key": 4.2,

 Json is a much used format, so there is quite a lot of resources available online if you need to figure out how to use these metadata with any other language or tool.